scylladb/care-pet/docs/build-with-javascript.md

 npm run migrate -- --hosts [NODE-IP] --username [USERNAME] --password[PASSWORD]
 ```

-Replace the NODE-IP, USERNAME and PASSWORD with the information provided in your cluster on https://cloud.scylladb.com.
+Replace the NODE-IP, USERNAME, and PASSWORD with the information provided in your cluster on https://cloud.scylladb.com.

 expected output:
 ```